Aureliustics/CodeHS-Automation/README.md

 <h1>CodeHS Automation</h1>
 <h3>Basic Tampermonkey cheat for CodeHS that automatically (attempts) to complete lessons.
-Made this last year but never really finished it.</h3>
+Made this last year but never really finished it.
+Use <a href="https://github.com/Aureliustics/CodeHS-Plus" target="_blank">CodeHS+</a> instead.</h3>

 <h1>Installation</h1>
 <ul>